 What sides go with BBQ?

-Almost anything goes when it comes to pairing sides with BBQ, but some favorite BBQ sides to include are potato salad, grilled corn on the cob, grilled vegetables, corn salad, and fresh fruit salad.
+Almost anything goes when it comes to pairing sides with BBQ, but some favorite BBQ sides include potato salad, grilled corn on the cob, grilled vegetables, corn salad, and fresh fruit salad.